Test Case Vs Test Scenario

 Let’s make a test scenario out of the basic process of logging onto a website.
 But first, before you start coding the test:

-• Get your hands on a mockup of the login screen and put it through its paces.
+• Obtain a mockup of the login screen and thoroughly test it.

-• Get your hands on the project’s SRS and FRQ documents.
+• Obtain the project’s SRS and FRQ documents.

-• The test case may be written once a prototype has been created and requirements documents have been compiled.
+• The test case can be written once a prototype has been created and requirements documents have been compiled.

 Respond to the questions in the test case by outlining the necessary processes and conditions:

-• For this analysis, which fixed or variable controls and fields are shown to the user?
-How can you be confident that they are performing as expected?
+• For this analysis, which fixed or variable controls and fields are displayed to the user?
+How can you be sure that they are performing as expected?

-• Are the login button and all other dynamic links reacting properly to clicks and taps?
+• Are the login button and all other dynamic links responding correctly to clicks and taps?

-• Is there a dependable connection between the UI and the site’s database?
-For instance, once the user logs in with their username and password, the program must validate this information against the appropriate back-end database and either grant or deny access.
+• Is there a reliable connection between the user interface UI and the site’s database?
+For example, once the user logs in with their username and password, the program must validate this information against the corresponding back-end database and either grant or deny access.

-• Do all subsystems that make up the feature function as intended?
-Does it, for instance, immediately send an email to the user’s assigned email address including the reset link once the user presses the “Forget Password?” link?
+• Do all the subsystems that comprise the feature function as intended?
+Does it, for instance, immediately send an email to the user’s registered email address, which includes the reset link, once the user clicks the “Forget Password?” link?

 • Does the story progress normally?
-Is the URL route correct across all browsers and able to permit login with the right passwords being inputted?
+Is the URL route correct across all browsers, and does it allow login with the correct passwords?

 • Can the same experience be had from a mobile browser with the appropriate credentials?